johnsyncs/QB_Form_Validator/README.md

     <script src="https://cdn.jsdelivr.net/gh/johnsyncs/QB_Form_Validator@2635b4cb6d0db067fb6e59ea01875bd63a0dcd52/QB_Form_Validator.js"></script>

+Alternatively, include the link as a variable in your project settings file and reference it in your template.

 ## Usage
 The function `validateForm` takes in an array of validation objects.
 The validation object is a dictionary with 4 values: name, type, required,